 to dinner on the, um, dinner lanai at Ferraro’s,

-to an evening at Spago’s lifted directly from Los Angeles, soundtrack, glamor, huddled celebrities and all.
+to an evening at Spago’s lifted directly from Los Angeles, soundtrack, glamour, huddled celebrities and all.

 One eats very well.